HiroKasuga/IEI-Monotonic-Variable-Selection/README.md

-# A Monotonicity-Constrained Variable Selection Algorithm for the IEI-Model Library
+# A Monotonicity-Constrained Variable Selection Algorithm for the IEI-Model
 A Monotonicity-Constrained Variable Selection Algorithm for the IEI-Model Library